 A microscope lens amplifies the object so that the magnified image can be viewed in the eyepiece.
 A microscope with two eyepieces allows the user to view the object more comfortably and with greater accuracy.

-Another type of microscope is the electron microscope - which works on the same principle as an optical microscope, but uses electrons in the place of light and electromagnets instead of glass lenses.
-The electron microscope has a higher resolution power than a light microscope, due to the fact that the wavelength of an electron can be up to 100,000x shorter than that of visible light photons.
-Therefore, it can reveal the structure of smaller objects than that of an optical light microscope.
+Another type of microscope is the electron microscope.
+An electron microscope works on the same principle as an optical microscope, but uses electrons in the place of light and electromagnets instead of glass lenses.
+Due to the fact that the wavelength of an electron can be up to 100,000 times shorter than that of a visible light photon, an electron microscope has a higher resolution power than a light microscope.
+Therefore, an electron microscope can reveal the structure of much smaller objects.

 The ultra-microscope is another type of microscope, the ultra-microscope has the capability to measure very small particles.
 In the ultra-microscope, the materials to be observed are dispersed in a liquid or gas colloidal suspension.
 Then the colloidal suspension is placed in a light-absorbing, dark enclosure, and illuminated with a convergent beam of very strong light that enters into the enclosure from one side.

 The light hitting the colloidal particles will then be scattered, and the tiniest particles can then be viewed with incredibly high resolution.